 Dr. Susan Blackmore

 Susan Blackmore is a freelance writer, lecturer, broadcaster and Visiting Professor at the University of Plymouth.
 She has a degree in psychology and physiology from Oxford University (1973) an MSc and a PhD in parapsychology from the University of Surrey (1980).
-She no longer works on the paranormal.
 Her research interests include memes, evolutionary theory, consciousness, and meditation.
 She practices Zen, campaigns for drug legalization and plays in her village samba band, Crooked Tempo.
+She no longer works on the paranormal.

 Sue Blackmore writes for several magazines and newspapers, blogs for the Guardian newspaper and Psychology Today, and is a frequent contributor and presenter on radio and television.
 She is author of over sixty academic articles, about eighty book contributions, and many book reviews.

 Her other books include Dying to Live (on near-death experiences, 1993), In Search of the Light (autobiography, 1996),Test Your Psychic Powers (with Adam Hart-Davis, 1997), The Meme Machine (1999), Conversations on Consciousness (2005), Zen and the Art of Consciousness (2011) and Consciousness: An Introduction (a textbook, new editions 2010, 2011 and 2018).
 Her work has been translated into more than 20 other languages.

 A full list of all publications is available on Susan’s web site.

 You can also find out more about Susan from various interviews.

 or read someone else’s (rather glowing) review on Psych Web